 Transgender Students: Evaluating Your Practices

-In June 2021, the Department of Education (ED) announced that LGBTQ students are protected by Title IX.
-This means LGBTQ K-12 and college students can now file a complaint with ED’s Office for Civil Rights (OCR), which enforces Title IX, if they face discrimination or harassment based on their LGBTQ status at their institution.
+In June 2021, the Department of Education (ED) announced that LGBTQ students are protected by Title IX, but this guidance has since been subject to legal challenges.
+Consult with counsel to understand whether LGBTQ K-12 and college students in your state can file a complaint with ED’s Office for Civil Rights (OCR), which enforces Title IX, if they face discrimination or harassment based on their LGBTQ status.

 While the U.S. Supreme Court hasn’t decided Title IX applies to LGBTQ students, ED cited a 2020 Supreme Court ruling that determined Title VII, the federal law prohibiting sex discrimination by employers, extends to gay and transgender people.
-ED’s position may be codified during its revision of the 2020 Title IX regulations.
+ED has proposed codifying these revisions in its draft proposed Title IX regulations which explicitly include sexual orientation, gender identify, and sex characteristics in Title IX’s prohibition against discrimination “on the basis of sex.”
+The proposed regulations don’t address athletics issues, including participation of transgender students on sports teams, for which ED plans to conduct a separate future rulemaking process.
 Continue to monitor developments related to the revised regulations.

 To date, more than 1,000 colleges and universities have policies prohibiting discrimination on the basis of gender identity.
 As you assess practices in relation to transgender students, consider the following actions to help avoid discrimination: